SecGNN: Privacy-Preserving Graph Neural Network Training and Inference as a Cloud Service: Problem Statement

 \subsection{Threat Model}

 Similar to prior security designs in the three-server setting \cite{wagh2019securenn,MohasselRR20,tan2021cryptgpu}, we consider a semi-honest adversary setting where each of the three cloud servers honestly follow our protocol, but may \emph{individually} attempt to learn the private information of the data owner.
+The rationality of the non-collusion assumption is that the cloud service providers hosting the three cloud servers are normally business-driven and well-established parties, who are thus unwilling to risk their valuable commercial reputation by colluding with each other to intentionally breach data privacy \cite{WangWHZR16,chun2014outsourceable,qin2014towards}.
 We consider that the data owner wishes to keep the following information private: (i) the features $\mathbf{F}$ and labels $\mathbf{T}$ of nodes, (ii) the adjacency matrix $\mathbf{A}$ encoding the structural information regarding the neighboring nodes of each node, the number of neighbors of each node, and the edge weight between each pair of connected nodes, (iii) the model weights $\mathbf{M}^{(1)}$ and $\mathbf{M}^{(2)}$, and (iv) the inference results for (unlabeled) nodes.